auth0/docs/articles/tutorials/hosted-pages.md

 If you want to change some of the options in the Change Password Widget, you may do so _right on this page_, just make your changes and make sure to remember to hit the "save" button.
 The options have comments to help document their uses.

-This hosted page provides the same type of functionality as the login page, with the added protection of Guardian Multifactor Authentication.
+The added protection of Guardian Multifactor Authentication is no small matter.
+It's quite customizable, allowing you to require MFA on logins which meet certain criteria, or just across the board.
 Take a look at our documentation on [Guardian MFA](/multifactor-authentication/guardian) for more details!

 ### Error Pages